 During their regular course of business, listed companies take a lot of corporate actions.
 By corporate actions, we mean distribution of dividends, issue of bonus shares, and stock splits.
 Distribution of dividends is usually the most popular and often used by companies, stock splits, on the other hand, is quite rare to come by.
 Wondering what a stock split is?
 Here’s some information that can give you clarity on this unique corporate action.

 Imagine a company.
 It has issued around 1,00,000 equity shares of face value of Rs.
 10 per share.
 The company decides to split its shares in the ratio of 2:1.
 What this essentially means is that every share of the company will now be split into two.
 This will, in effect, increase the number of equity shares of the company to 2,00,000 from the erstwhile 1,00,000.
 And simultaneously, the face value of the shares would also come down to Rs.
 5 per share.
+By now, you would have clearly understood the stock split meaning.

 Now that you know the stock split meaning, let’s take a look at how it benefits shareholders.